Bread Dad

 • Always wear oven mitts/gloves when dealing with a bread machine.
 The bread pan and the rest of the bread machine can get very hot during the baking process.
 This means that the bread pan and bread machine is likely to be very hot when you attempt to remove a baked good from the bread machine and/or bread pan.

-• For more easy bread ideas, please visit Bread Dad’s sections on Bread Machine Recipes and Homemade Bread Recipes.
+• For more bread making ideas, please visit Bread Dad’s sections on Bread Machine Recipes and Homemade Bread Recipes.

 Oatmeal Bread Questions